10 Mass Wasting

 Mass wasting is the downhill movement of rock and soil material due to gravity.
 The term “landslide” is often used as a synonym for mass wasting, but mass wasting is a much more broad term referring to all movement downslope.
 Technically, landslide is a general term for faster mass wasting where the regolith moves.
 Unconsolidated fragments of rock located on top of bedrock is called regolith.
 This loose material along with overlying soils are often what typically moves during a mass wasting event, but bedrock can move (rock topples) or a more liquid-driven movement can occur in mudflows.
 Movement by mass wasting can range from slow to rapid where it can be dangerous, such as during debris flows.
 Areas with steep topography and rapid rainfall, such as the California coast, Rocky Mountain Region, and Pacific Northwest, are particularly susceptible to hazardous mass wasting events.
-This chapter will discuss the fundamental mechanisms driving mass wasting processes, types of mass wasting, examples and lessons learned from famous mass wasting events, how mass wasting can be predicted, and how people can be protected from this potential hazard.
+This chapter discusses the fundamental mechanisms driving mass wasting processes, types of mass wasting, examples and lessons learned from famous mass wasting events, how mass wasting can be predicted, and how people can be protected from this potential hazard.

 10.1 Slope Strength

 The shear strength of a slope also depends on the water content of the material.
 Water can significantly change the shear strength of a particular slope.
-Water is located in pore spaces, which are empty air spaces in sediments or rocks.
+Water is located in pore spaces, which are empty air spaces in sediments or rocks between the grains.
 For example, assume a dry sand pile has an angle of repose of 30 degrees.
 If water is added to the sand, the angle of repose will increase, possibly to 60 degrees or even 90 degrees, such as a sand castle being built at a beach.
 But if too much water is added to the pore spaces of the sand castle, then the water decreases the shear strength, lowers the angle of repose, and the sand castle collapses.

 Another factor influencing shear strength, are planes of weakness in sedimentary rocks.
 Bedding planes can act as significant planes of weakness when they are parallel to the slope and less so if they are perpendicular to the slope.
 At locations A and B, the bedding is nearly perpendicular to the slope and the bedding is relatively stable.
 At location D, the bedding is nearly parallel to the slope and the bedding is quite unstable.
 At location C the bedding is nearly horizontal and the stability is intermediate between the other two extremes .
 Additionally, if clay minerals form along bedding planes they can absorb water and become slick.
 When a bedding plane of shale (clay and silt) becomes saturated, it can lower the shear strength of the rock mass and cause a landslide such as at the Gros Ventre Slide discussed below.